-But, it’s important to get the right stuff in your curbside bin.
-When the wrong stuff ends up in bins it creates extra work at sorting facilities (MRF’s) and can make it more difficult to recycle the targeted materials.
+But, it’s really important to get the right stuff in your curbside bin.
+When the wrong stuff ends up in bins it creates extra work at sorting facilities (MRF’s) and can make it difficult to market the targeted materials.
+If recyclable materials become contaminated with too many items that are not recyclable, they might all end up in the landfill.
+If in doubt, throw it out.
+Review the reminders below and/or check out Broome County's recycling guidelines to learn more.

 Staff can present free talks and demonstrations on recycling for service organizations, clubs and other groups in Broome County.
+These free programs are partially funded the New York State Department of Environmental Conservation with additional funding from the Broome County Division of Solid Waste.
 To schedule a presentation email or call Kevin Mathers at firstname.lastname@example.org or (607) 584-5013.

 CCE-Broome also offers recycling and composting lessons and activities for youth.
-Visit our 4-H School Programs page for information.
+Visit our School Solid Waste Programs page for information.

 What Belongs in my Curbside Bin?